NCC-1701-DVD

 • One eyebrow-raising article that came to my attention after Trek’s May premiere, written by Larry Carroll for MTV, found Orci & Kurtzman revealing possible plans for how to incorporate William Shatner’s Kirk into the film.
 I’m sure there are other interviews that covered similar ground, as well as Shatner’s video reply to J.J.
 Abrams’ decision not to use or apparently even approach him.
 (It’s true that Shatner and co-authors Judith & Garfield Reeves-Stevens wrote a novel called The Ashes of Eden that brought back Kirk after his death in the movie Star Trek: Generations, but I haven’t read it and I don’t know if its events were even reflected in the wider canon of prose

 and comics projects.)
-I found the meeting between Spock and Spock Prime at the film’s end unnecessary, to be honest — even, for lack of a better word, improper; a simple recognition between them from across the hangar would have been more appropriate and more moving — but this memory hologram of Kirk Prime would’ve justified their interaction spectacularly.
+I found the meeting between Spock and Spock Prime at the film’s end unnecessary, to be honest — even, for lack of a better word, improper; a simple recognition between them from across the hangar would have been more appropriate — but this memory hologram of Kirk Prime would’ve justified their interaction spectacularly.
 Then again, Zachary Quinto’s Spock is pretty hot-blooded, and I can see him consciously or otherwise doing all he can to break free of anything that he feels resembles preordination.

 • Readers who enjoyed my prior musings on whether Spock Prime traveled back to